Benchmark pricing data is available here. This may assist you in determining value for money.

 - offers recruitment services, such as payroll services

-Sellers can select from several areas of expertise.
+Sellers can select from several service categories.
 These relate to the services they wish to provide to buyers.
 Technical competency is assessed against the relevant criteria for each category selected.
 Every submission is reviewed by two independent experts.

 Sellers list their maximum daily rate (including GST) for each service they offer.
 We use Skills Framework for the Information Age (SFIA) level 5 as a guide.
-The daily rates trend charts helps buyers and sellers understand the market.
+Panel categories and rates helps buyers and sellers understand the market.

 Pricing is assessed against rates that have been provided by other sellers.
 This helps to determine if the price is competitive compared to other sellers.